Kingxukai/linux/Documentation/hwmon/bt1-pvt.rst

 					0 otherwise.
 temp1_offset			RW	Temperature offset in millidegree
 					Celsius which is added to the
-					temperature reading by the chip.
+					temperature reading by the woke chip.
 It can be used to manually adjust the
 					temperature measurements within 7.130
 					degrees Celsius.